-During vibration and shock events occurring in shipment and handling, components, materials and bonds are subjected to stress.
-If the input level of the hazard is above the performance threshold of the package or product then failure will result.
+When vibration and shock events occur during shipment and handling, components, materials and bonds are subjected to stress.
+If the physical hazards encountered in the supply chain are greater than the performance threshold of the package or product then failure will result.
 Even for more durable materials, the repetitive nature of road and air journeys (vibration) can cause wear, puncture, rupture or fatigue.
-Breakage and fatigue are most common for glass and metal packaging and components, but plastics packs and closures can be susceptible.

 Pallet / Load Stability

-Instability in packaged loads occurs from high displacement (low frequency) hazard events, resulting from road vehicle cornering or braking, or from mechanical and automated handling machinery (including fork lift trucks, pallet trucks and pallet conveyor systems).
-Instability is particularly an issue for taller unit loads and pallets, and loads where light weighting and cost saving projects have eliminated corrugated material.
-Instability is seen more and more for containerised shipments and sea journeys where container utilisation needs to be optimised so loads are made taller.
-Instability can occur rapidly during more vigorous events (like road vehicle cornering) or over a longer time period (for example under static load during prolonged storage - creep).
-Stability issues are also seen commonly for promotional retail displays and for double stacked pallet distribution.
+Instability in packaged loads occurs from high displacement (low frequency) hazard events, resulting from road vehicle cornering or braking, or from mechanical and automated handling machinery.
+More commonly, taller loads and loads where cost saving projects has eliminated corrugated material, instability is also present.
+Instability can occur rapidly during more vigorous events or over a longer time period.

 Abrasion/print scuff, decoration damage

-Both vibration and impacts are known to cause leakage from bottles and flexible packs, as well as rigid metal containers.
-Leakage from one container often causes contamination to other samples being distributed so the implications can be significant.
+Both vibration and impacts are known to cause leakage.
+Leakage from one container often causes contamination to other products being distributed so the implications can be significant.
 Package testing allows validation that leakage will not occur or can support resolving a known leakage problem.

-Consumer goods and medical/healthcare products incorporate ever more innovative dispending features.
-The same is also true of commercial and industrial goods such as cleaning products and chemicals.
-The more complex and innovative the dispensing component or closure, the higher the scope for leakage while under vibration conditions or as a result of increased point-loading during storage or distribution.
+The more complex and innovative the dispensing component or closure for certain products, the higher the scope for leakage while under vibration conditions or as a result of increased point-loading during storage or distribution.
 Premature actuation is the dispensing of the product accidentally during distribution - this can be dangerous if the product is hazardous.

 This is failure of a pack (break down of the packaging material structure) from non-compatibility between the packaging material and the substance within the pack (normally a liquid).
-Environmental stress cracking normally occurs from long term storage combined with compressive conditions (stacked storage).
+Environmental stress cracking normally occurs from long term storage combined with compressive conditions.